SCS Software: Truck Simulator

 Following the success of the Euro Truck Simulator series, SCS announced that the next game in the series would be American Truck Simulator, which was released on 2 February 2016.
-The game currently covers the entire western U.S. states in the lower 48, including part of the south central and midwestern regions of California, Nevada, Arizona, New Mexico, Oregon, Washington, Utah, Idaho, Colorado, Wyoming, Montana, Texas, Oklahoma, Kansas, Nebraska, Arkansas, Missouri and Iowa.
+The game currently covers the entire western U.S. states in the lower 48, including part of the south central and midwestern regions of California, Nevada, Arizona, New Mexico, Oregon, Washington, Utah, Idaho, Colorado, Wyoming, Montana, Texas, Oklahoma, Kansas, Nebraska, Arkansas, Missouri, Iowa, Louisiana and Illinois.
 The game features licensed American conventional trucks; including models by Peterbilt, Kenworth, Volvo, International, Mack, Western Star, and Freightliner.
 The game originally released with California and Nevada, with the state of Arizona releasing as a free DLC to owners of the game in June 2016 and New Mexico releasing as paid DLC in November 2017.
 Almost a year later in October 2018, the state of Oregon was also released as a paid DLC.
 Then, on 11 June 2019, the state of Washington was added as paid DLC alongside the Forest Machinery cargo pack DLC, with Utah releasing on 7 November 2019, which allowed the base map to square up with the beehive state.
 The state of Idaho was released on 16 July 2020.
 The state of Colorado was released on 12 November 2020.
 Then the state of Wyoming was released on 7 September 2021.
 The state of Montana was released on 4 August 2022 to mark the end of an era to the completion of the entire Western Region in the lower 48.
 Not long afterwards the US state of Texas was released on 15 November 2022.
 Almost 9 months later, the state of Oklahoma was released on 1 August 2023, which allowed Texas to square up with the sooner state.
 Nearly 4 months later, the state of Kansas along with the Farm Machinery cargo pack DLC was released on 30 November 2023.
 Nearly half a year later, the state of Nebraska along with the Sport Paint Jobs Pack DLC was released on 16 May 2024.
-Four months later, the state of Arkansas was released alongside with an update for the Forest Machinery cargo pack DLC on 16 September 2024.
+Four months later, the state of Arkansas was released alongside an update for the Forest Machinery cargo pack DLC on 16 September 2024.
 Over half a year later, the state of Missouri was released on 3 April 2025.
-Three months later, the state of Iowa was released alongside with an update for the Farm Machinery cargo pack DLC on 10 July 2025.
-Future states and map add-ons (such as Louisiana, Illinois and South Dakota) will be sold as paid DLC.
+Three months later, the state of Iowa was released alongside an update for the Farm Machinery cargo pack DLC on 10 July 2025.
+Nearly five months later, the state of Louisiana was released on 4 December 2025.
+Five months later, the state of Illinois was released on 14 May 2026.
+Future states and map add-ons (such as South Dakota and a first time Canada welcome to British Columbia) will be sold as paid DLC.